 An underlying disorder

 In most people, no cause can be found for their sudden hearing loss.
 However, doctors have several theories.
 Possible causes include viral infections Overview of Viral Infections A virus is composed of nucleic acid, either DNA or RNA, surrounded by a protein coat.
 It requires a living cell in which to multiply.
-A viral infection can lead to a spectrum of symptoms from... read more (particularly infections with herpes simplex virus Overview of Herpesvirus Infections Some common viral infections are caused by herpesviruses.
-Eight different herpesviruses infect people: Three herpesviruses—herpes simplex virus type 1, herpes simplex virus type 2, and varicella-zoster... read more ), an attack on the inner ear or its nerves by the body's immune system (autoimmune reaction Autoimmune Disorders An autoimmune disorder is a malfunction of the body's immune system that causes the body to attack its own tissues.
-What triggers autoimmune disorders is not known.
+A viral infection can lead to a spectrum of symptoms from... read more (particularly infections with herpes simplex virus Overview of Herpesvirus Infections Some common viral infections are caused by a group of viruses called herpesviruses.
+Eight different types of herpesviruses infect people: Three herpesviruses— herpes simplex virus type 1, herpes... read more ), an attack on the inner ear or its nerves by the body's immune system (autoimmune reaction Autoimmune Disorders An autoimmune disorder is a malfunction of the body's immune system that causes the body to attack its own tissues.
+What triggers an autoimmune disorder is not known.
 Symptoms vary depending... read more ), and blockage of the small blood vessels of the inner ear or the blood vessels of its nerves.
 Perhaps different causes affect different people.

 In many other people, a cause for the sudden hearing loss is obvious.
 Such causes include